Daughter of immigrants, an idealistic architect struggles to keep her dream alive as she journeys to discover why America abandoned World's Fairs.

 We also have upcoming screenings in Los Angeles at the ADFF LA between March 14-18, 2018.

 MAKE A DONATION

 We have a far-reaching goal to raise awareness about the power of design diplomacy on a global scale.
-The American dream for a better life is based upon the values of freedom and democracy which have incited revolutions in other countries.
-Our dream continues to inspire the world.
-A nation founded upon immigrant hopes for a better life needs constant reigniting about what really is important.
+The American dream for a better life is based upon the hopes for freedom and democracy; values which continue to incite revolutions in other countries.
+A nation’s dream needs constant reigniting about the fundamental requirements for integrity and excellence.

 To bring our vision to fruition, we rely on your support by viewers like you.
-Gifts of any amount or a simple "get the word out" will be greatly appreciated and will allow us to bring our vision to life.
+Gifts of any amount will be greatly appreciated and will allow us to bring our vision to life.